arunkumar-singh/Batch_Traj_Opt_Holonomic/README.md

 2. An implementation of Cross-Entropy Method for benchmarking

 Both the implementation reads obstacle data from a mat file.
 The instaneous positons and velocities of the obstacle are read from the mat file and then the MPC constructs a linear approximation of the obstacle trajectories.
 For static obstacles, the velocities are zero and all entries in the trajectory of a particular obstacle are same.

+Some Nuances of Jax

+Jax uses the Just-in-Time Compilation (JIT).
+Thus, the first iteration of MPC is slower because Jax complies the code in the first call.
+Subsequently, the MPC runs at real-time speed of 0.04s on RTX 3080 laptop.